rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 ### Make it a habit

-I read when I'm too tired too read.
+I read when I'm too tired to read.
 Obviously, some of it gets lost, and I often need to reread the last couple of pages the next day.
 I do it because I feel that even reading only a little bit, keeps the habit alive.
 That's also why I try to make sure I always have my next book lined up.
-Some e-book stores gives you the first chapter for free, which is great way to find out if a book is worth reading.
+Some e-book stores give you the first chapter for free, which is great way to find out if a book is worth reading.

 ### Train your muscle